Researching the Legal System of the Lao People’s Democratic Republic

 • To report to the meeting of People Assembly of provincial on its operation during their joint meeting;

-• To research on strategic plans, socio-economic development plan, local budget plan and report on the implementation of the aforementioned plans;
+• To research on strategic plans, the socio-economic development plan, and the local budget plan and to report on the implementation of the aforementioned plans;

 • To research on the annual local budget allocation plan as proposed by the provincial governor or capital mayor;

-• To research on the determination of specific incentive or exemption of taxes and duties according to laws;
+• To research on the determination of a specific incentive or exemption of taxes and duties according to laws; and

 • To research on Rural Development and Mitigation of Poverty of Local People Plan.